 Many of the signs of COPD are caused by the body's attempt to compensate for a damaged respiratory system.
 That is, they are consequences of the anatomical changes caused by the disease: barrel chest, pursed-lip breathing, productive cough, and cyanosis.

-One telling sign is the change in the shape of the chest, known as barrel chest.
+One telling sign of COPD is the change in the shape of the chest, known as barrel chest.
 When the lungs become enlarged, the diaphragm is displaced downward and is unable to contract efficiently.
 Furthermore, the chest wall is enlarged, making accessory breathing muscles (muscles in the neck, upper chest, and between the ribs) less efficient as well.
 These changes contribute to shortness of breath.
 This becomes apparent when a person with COPD tries do something with the arms raised above the head, such as changing a light bulb in a ceiling fixture, and becomes short of breath.

 To compensate, a person with COPD often sits leaning forward with their arms supported on a surface in front of them or on their knees.
 This stabilizes the upper chest and shoulders and allows them to use accessory respiratory muscles more efficiently.